 (j) Acceptance and Rejection.
 At Terumo costs and expenses (including unpacking and packing), Terumo, itself or through its Affiliates or Sub-Distributors, will inspect and test each shipment of the Product in accordance with the Specification as defined in Exhibit 1.34 and the Quality Agreement upon arrival of such Product in the Territory, as applicable.
 Terumo may reject and return any part of a shipment of the Product that does not conform to the Specifications, GMP, or Applicable Laws by giving written notice to IceCure identifying the reasons for the rejection of the shipment within thirty (30) days after discovering such defect, but no later than the time thirty (30) days have passed upon receipt of the Products in the Territory.
 The acceptance criteria is intended to be agreed by the Parties in the Specification as defined in Exhibit 1.34 and the Quality Agreement.
 Payment of the Product Price shall constitute the acceptance of the delivery.
-If, after accepting a delivery of the Product, Terumo subsequently discovers an alleged Product defect not reasonably discoverable by the inspection described in this Section, or by inspecting the batch documentation accompanying such shipment upon delivery, during the acceptance period set forth in this Section, Terumo may revoke its acceptance and reject such delivery by giving written notice and disclosing the nature of such defect to IceCure within thirty (30) days after discovering such defect.
+If, after accepting a delivery of the Product, Terumo subsequently discovers an alleged Product defect not reasonably discoverable by the inspection described in this Section, or by inspecting the batch documentation accompanying such shipment upon such defect to IceCure within thirty (30) days after discovering such defect.

 (k) Evaluation of Defect.
 Within twenty (20) Business Days after notice of rejection pursuant to Section 6.3(j) is received by IceCure, IceCure shall notify Terumo whether it disagrees with the reasons for Terumo's rejection of the Product.
 If IceCure disagrees, both Parties shall discuss in good faith in order to agree on whether there was a reasonable basis for rejection.
 If the Parties do not agree after thirty (30) days of discussion in good faith, IceCure shall, unless waived in writing by either Party accepting the other Party's opinion, have the right to submit such issue for resolution by an independent Third Party laboratory chosen by both Parties.
 IceCure shall work closely with Terumo in preparing all statements, reports, analyses, and other materials submitted to the independent laboratory for evaluation.
 The evaluation of the independent laboratory will be binding on IceCure and Terumo.
 If the evaluation determines that the Product does not conform with the Specifications, GMP, or Applicable Laws, Terumo may reject the Product as set forth herein, and as between IceCure and Terumo, IceCure shall be responsible for the cost of the evaluation.
 If the evaluation does not determine the said nonconformity of the Product claimed by Terumo, then Terumo will be deemed to have accepted such Product, which will be deemed to be conforming on the date the evaluation is delivered by the independent laboratory, and Terumo will reimburse IceCure for the costs of such evaluation; provided, however, that Terumo may determine, in its sole discretion, not to use such Product.
-With respect to any quantity of Product that IceCure agrees is deficient in accordance with Terumo's notice of rejection, or that is otherwise found to be deficient by the independent laboratory, IceCure shall repair such quantity of Product at its own cost and within reasonable time, and if such cannot be repaired or is not repaired within reasonable time, at Terumo's option, either refund to Terumo the Product Price paid by Terumo for such quantity of Product or replace such quantity of Product at no charge ("Remedy for Defect").
-All evaluation proceedings by the independent laboratory shall be conducted in the English language and the personnel of the independent laboratory shall be fluent in English.
+With respect to any quantity of Product that IceCure agrees is deficient in accordance with Terumo's notice of rejection, or that is otherwise found to be deficient by the independent laboratory, IceCure shall repair such quantity of Product at its own cost and within reasonable time, and if such cannot be repaired or is not repaired within reasonable time, at Terumo's option, either refund to Terumo the Product Price paid by Terumo for such quantity of Product at no charge ("Remedy for Defeet").
+All evaluation proceedings by the independent laboratory shall be fluent in English.
+All documentation or discussions, shall be presented in English.